If you don’t mind I’ll start this ‘about me’ by making some very bold assumptions about you! My best guess would be you’re either:

 Having that said: Welcome!
 Happy to have you.
 Whether you’re a potential traveler in spe, a newbie or a seasoned one (or maybe you’re really just curious about my travels), you’ve come to the right place my friend.

 As you might have guessed by now: It’s all about travel.
 I’ll write about my own experiences, give you tips and advice regarding traveling and hopefully, will also learn from you!
 Because even though I traveled regularly since I turned 18, there-is-always-more-to-learn!

-In 2016 I finished university and realized it wasn’t quite ‘it’ for me.
+In 2016 I finished my Psychology education and realized it wasn’t quite ‘it’ for me.
 So I quit my job and gave up my apartment.
 In 2017, I lived the English teaching expat-life in Shanghai for a year.
 I spent my days dreaming about far-away places, sunny beaches and palmtrees, and figured it was about time to make a real move and make these dreams reality!
-I met my current boyfriend and ever since 2018 started we’ve been all over the place.
+I met my current husband there and ever since 2018 started we’ve been all over the place.

 How it all started